Family of 4 still hospitalized after father drove off cliff - KESQ

 Patel’s family — including his 41-year-old wife, 7-year-old daughter and 4-year-old son, whose names have not been released — also remained hospitalized Wednesday.
 CHP Officer Mark Andrews would not comment on their conditions or detail Patel’s wounds.

 It wasn’t immediately known if Patel, 41, has an attorney.
 Pasadena police records do not show any calls about violence at the family’s home.
-The Los Angeles County Department of Children and Family Services said that state law prohibits the agency from commenting on their possible involvement with families.
+The Los Angeles County Department of Children and Family Services did not immediately respond to a request for comment about whether the agency had received or investigated any reports on the family.

 The case brought back memories of a 2018 tragedy when a woman intentionally drove off another Northern California cliff i n an SUV with her wife and their six adopted children.
 All were killed.
 The crash in Mendocino County happened just days after authorities in Washington state opened an investigation following allegations that Jennifer Hart’s children were being neglected.